 - Radiation therapy: which uses x-rays or other high-energy waves or particles to kill cancer cells.

 When detected at an early stage, bladder cancer can usually be treated successfully whereas later-stage cancers may present greater challenges for the patient and their healthcare team.
 As discussed later, people who have had bladder cancer are at risk for recurrence; for the best chance of successfully treating recurrent cancer, early detection is again important.

 In 2020, approximately 17,980 deaths in the United States are predicted to be attributed to bladder cancer1.
 This represents the eighth most common cause of cancer deaths in men.

-The general 5-year survival rate for people with bladder cancer (i.e., the percentage of people who are alive 5 or more years after the cancer is found) is 77%, while the 10-year survival rate is 70% and the 15-year survival rate is 65%1.
+The general 5-year survival rate for people with bladder cancer (i.e., the percentage of patients who would be expected to survive the effects of their bladder cancer for 5 years or more) is 77%, while the 10-year survival rate is 70% and the 15-year survival rate is 65%1.
 Notably, as each patient and cancer are different, it is not possible to definitely know the disease course for an individual patient.

 The survival rate for patients with bladder cancer depends on many patient- and disease-related factors, including:

 How do bladder cancer survival rates differ by disease stage?

 Staging of bladder cancer provides information on the extent (or amount) of cancer in the body and whether the cancer has spread beyond the bladder; this information helps predict how likely the cancer will respond to treatment.

 Approximately half of bladder cancers are found at an early stage, when the cancer is in the surface layer of the bladder only (referred to as in situ or non-invasive).12 About one third of bladder cancers have spread to the deeper layers of the bladder wall but are still only in the bladder; the remainder of cancers have spread into nearby tissues or lymph nodes or, rarely, to distant parts of the body.